Wire report

-Global framework for reparatory justice adopted at landmark conference in Ghana
+Global framework for reparatory justice adopted at landmark Ghana conference

 What happened

-According to The Guardian’s source item, Global framework for reparatory justice adopted at landmark conference in Ghana, Ensuring fair compensation for those affected by legacies of enslavement and measures to address debt burdens, part of 18-point strategic roadmap More than money: the logic of slavery reparations A global framework for reparatory justice has been adopted at a conference in Ghana.
+According to The Guardian’s source item, Global framework for reparatory justice adopted at landmark Ghana conference, Call for formal apologies from countries that benefited from transatlantic trade slave included in 19-point roadmap More than money: the logic of slavery reparations A global framework for reparatory justice has been adopted at a conference in Ghana, as African and Caribbean leaders demanded formal apologies from countries that benefited from the transatlantic slave trade.
 Heads of state and government and other officials formally approved the strategy on Friday at a gathering in a hotel in the capital, Accra, which was the first major meeting since the adoption of the landmark United Nations (UN) resolution declaring the trafficking of enslaved Africans as the gravest crime against humanity.
 Continue reading…

 Context